teamclipper/teamclipper-blog/_posts/2020-12-06-teamclipper-hive-mind.md

 ![bookmarking]({{ site.baseurl }}/assets/images/individual-bookmark.png)

 There is a lot of collective intelligence in the teams which are in the form of these bookmarks, highly distributed, lying around in “uncategorized” browser bookmark folders or buried deep down in slack/teams channels/DMs.
-How do we bring all of this together and tap into this Hive-Mind to leverage this knowledge base?
+How do we bring all of this together and tap into this **Hive Mind** to leverage this knowledge base?

-Let us talk more about Hive Mind - a definition -
+Let us talk more about **Hive Mind** - a definition -
 >a notional entity consisting of a large number of people who share their knowledge or opinions with one another, regarded as producing collective intelligence.

 Note the words “collective intelligence”, most enterprises, teams are today missing out big time on this.
 As the world is getting used to and embracing remote the need for this collective intelligence has increased a lot.
 Bookmarking can help here a lot, there is a lot of knowledge hidden away in these browser bookmarks which need organized sharing.